Adolin01/hello-world/README.md

 # hello-world
 Hello World repository for Git tutorial
-This is an example repository for the git tutorial on w3 schools
+This is an example repository so I can learn how to use git